-Al Merscen, managing partner of Myriad Travel, gave the best explanation of Rio’s regeneration; “Rio wanted to straighten out its problems, before crowing, now it can”.
+Al Merscen, the managing partner of Myriad Travel, gave the best explanation of Rio’s regeneration; “Rio wanted to straighten out its problems before crowing, now it can”.

-I am happy to report that since my last visit in 1996, Rio is alive and well.
+I am happy to report that since my last visit in 1996, Rio is alive and well in 2003.

 Like a Fish in Water

-I ended up staying on Copacabana.
-Its wide swath and endless people watching suited me perfectly.
-With its kiosks and beach soccer arenas the area was busy.
-It is also base for many good restaurants and hotels.
+I ended up staying in Copacabana.
+Its wide swath and endless people-watching suited me perfectly.
+With its kiosks and beach soccer arenas, the area was busy.
+It is also a base for many good restaurants and hotels.

 After The Lotion